Withum launches cryptocurrency services

 Date founded: July 2018

-Client types: Companies offering ICOs, financial services companies invested in crypto, individuals
+Client base Companies offering ICOs, financial services companies invested in crypto, individuals